Toy train town takes back grid in German power shift

 In December, a remunicipalisation referendum in Berlin - also operated by Vattenfall - failed because not enough people voted.

-Germany's utilities - already facing overcapacity, falling demand, the country's exit from nuclear power, and competition from subsidised renewable energy - are fighting back, stressing their expertise and financial strength.
+Germany's utilities - already facing overcapacity, falling demand, the country's exit from nuclear power, and competition from subsidized renewable energy - are fighting back, stressing their expertise and financial strength.

 RWE chief executive Peter Terium said his company did not see ownership changes as a threat, as his firm's stretched finances could actually benefit from outside capital.